+- 11.12 PPS1069 sets out government policy on waste management including the overarching principle of the waste hierarchy.
+Annex E gives locational criteria for testing suitability of sites, including in Part C, "the need to protect landscapes of national importance, for example National Parks, from visual intrusion". - 11.13 PPS10 requires all waste planning authorities to devise their Local Development Frameworks (LDFs) on the basis of meeting the waste targets set out in the former regional policy.
+As the former East Midlands Regional Plan has now been withdrawn this leaves a void in terms of guidance on waste targets to be met.
 As an interim measure, advice from the Government has been that the figures produced by the Regional Waste Technical Advisory Body (RWTAB) should still be utilised to inform LDFs.
-The figures in the former East Midlands Regional Plan were derived from the evidence base drawn up by the RWTAB, which exempted the National Park Authority from the general obligation to make provision in their LDF for capacity equal to the amount of waste generated and requiring management in their area.
-The policy approach in this Core Strategy has been drawn up on the basis of this exemption, along with the role for the larger settlements outside the National Park in serving their hinterlands including the National Park that the former regional policy set out.
+The figures in the former East Midlands Regional Plan were derived from the evidence base drawn up by the RWTAB, which exempted the National Park Authority from the general obligation to make provision in their LDF for capacity equal to the amount of waste generated and requiring management in their area. approach in this Core Strategy has been drawn up on the basis of this exemption, along with the role for the larger settlements outside the National Park in serving their hinterlands including the National Park that the former regional policy set out.
 This type of approach to concentration of facilities in towns and urban areas accords with the general principles of sustainable development.
 It is considered that the statutory designation, the high quality environment and smaller settlement size makes it inappropriate and unsustainable for the National Park to make a significant contribution to the sub-region's waste management infrastructure.

 - 11.14 Policies will contribute to the spatial outcome for climate change so that the National Park will have responded and adapted to climate change in ways that have led to reduced energy consumption, reduced CO2 emissions, increased proportion of overall energy use provided by renewable energy infrastructure, and conserved resources of soil, air, and water. - 11.15 Policies also complement the National Park Authority's Climate Change Action Plan and help to deliver our Local Area Agreement climate change contributions.
-This Action Plan shows the positive actions being taken, many of which are unrelated to planning.
-There are also links with the Cultural Heritage Strategy69 and Landscape Strategy70. - 11.16 However, it is the spatial planning aspects of climate change mitigation and adaptation that are addressed here.
+This Action Plan shows the positive actions being taken, many of which are un-related to planning.
+There are also links with the Cultural Heritage Strategy70 and Landscape Strategy71. - 11.16 However, it is the spatial planning aspects of climate change mitigation and adaptation that are addressed here.
 These include a best practice approach to building, which uses methods that reduce energy consumption, conserve resources, and increase the proportion of overall energy use provided by renewable and low carbon energy infrastructure.
 The energy hierarchy will assist the Authority's commitment to take action on climate change by enabling us to focus on carbon reduction in all development.
 Other policies such as GSP1, DS1 and T1 influence climate change mitigation and adaptation, and will play a key role alongside climate change policies. - 11.17 The National Park Authority is seeking ways of contributing to local, and national energy conservation and renewables targets whilst ensuring that low carbon and renewable energy development are appropriate to the protected landscape.
-The Core Strategy aims to support proposals to reduce greenhouse gas emissions where they are consistent with the need to conserve the designated landscape.
-This will help communities and organisations, to adapt to the effects of climate change. - 11.18 Core policies for climate change and sustainable building will contribute to the following spatial outcomes:
+The Core Strategy aims to support proposals to reduce greenhouse gas (GHG) emissions where they are consistent with the need to conserve the designated landscape.
+This will help communities and organisations, to adapt to the effects of climate change.